semprag/semprag.github.io/author.md

 S&P welcomes several kinds of shorter contributions:

 Squibs
-:   Squibs are very short articles with a length of under 10 journal pages.
+:   Squibs are very short articles with a length of no more than 10 journal pages (less than 4,000 words).
 As in the tradition established by *Linguistic Inquiry*, “manuscripts accepted as Squibs will not be required to propose a solution to problems they address as long as their relevance to theoretical issues is made clear” (<http://www.mitpressjournals.org/page/sub/ling>).

 Remarks and Replies
-:   Somewhat longer than squibs but still shorter than main articles are remarks and replies, which deal with issues raised in the literature and present a new perspective on them.
+:   Somewhat longer than squibs but still shorter than main articles are remarks and replies (no more than 20 journal pages, less than 8,000 words), which deal with issues raised in the literature and present a new perspective on them.

 Commentaries
 :   S&P welcomes and sometimes initiates debates that take place within the journal.
 Commentaries on main articles published in S&P will typically be quite short.